<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 • Donate

-• Trash - but before you decide this is the route to go, consider alternative uses for these pieces (rags, create a quilt from old sport jerseys/shirts, etc.)
+• Trash–but before you decide this is the route to go, consider alternative uses for these pieces (rags, create a quilt from old sports jerseys/shirts, etc.)

-• Organize your garage.
-It's amazing what can pile up in a garage, attic or shed over the years.
+• Organize your garage and/or storage space.
+It's amazing what can pile up in a garage, attic, basement, or shed over the years.
 As they say, "out of sight, out of mind."
 Go through drawers, shelves, and cabinets and clear out the clutter!
-You may be surprised you have duplicate tools, more than enough nails, or some blankets, holiday décor or other items that never get used.
+You may be surprised you have duplicate tools, more than enough nails, or some blankets, holiday décor, or other items that never get used.
 It's time to donate them!

 If You Have an Entire Weekend